 Which is the Best Free SQL Database?

-Going back to the basics, SQL is a programming language for managing data in relational database management systems.
-MySQL, which is free and open-source, is an extremely popular RDBMS that comes standard with most web hosting plans.
+MySQL, which is free and open source, is an extremely popular RDBMS that comes standard with most web hosting plans.
 But it’s not the only option — in fact, it’s not even the only type of database management system.

 Which Database is Best for Cloud Computing?